glencoesoftware/isyntax2raw/README.md

 detailed in `--help`.

 A directory structure containing the pyramid tiles at all resolutions and macro/label images will be created.
-The default format is N5.
+The default format is Zarr.
 Additional metadata is written to a JSON file.
 Be mindful of available disk space, as larger .isyntax files can result in >20 GB of tiles.

-Use of a n5 (the default) or zarr `--file_type` will result in losslessly compressed output.
-These are the only formats that are currently supported by the downstream `raw2ometiff`.
+Use of the Zarr file type will result in losslessly compressed output.
+This is the only format currently supported by the downstream `raw2ometiff` (as of version 0.3.0).

 ## Background color